pump-io/pump.io/API.md

     }

 Note that the request uses OAuth authorization to authenticate the user.
-The only form of authentication allowed for the activity feed is OAuth; the user must authorize the client before new activities are created.
+The only form of authentication allowed for the activity outbox is OAuth; the user must authorize the client before new activities are created.